Migrating ArcGIS Server 10.0 to later versions

 Migrating map and globe caches

-Map caches that you created in ArcGIS Server 10.0 and earlier versions can be used in later versions, with the exception of multilayer caches, which are not supported after version 10.0.
+Map and globe caches that you created in ArcGIS Server 10.0 and earlier versions can be used in later versions.
+The only exception is multilayer caches, which are not supported after version 10.0.
 If you have a multilayer cache, you should rebuild it as a series of separate fused caches.

 Use the following sequence of steps to migrate a map cache: